benhurst1/CV/README.md

 - Optimised video workflows by delegating video projects to team members, providing necessary support, offering constructive feedback for continuous improvement.
 This approach boosted efficiency, accelerating production for distribution.
 - [Led the inception of a podcast](https://open.spotify.com/show/0iFjSyq9KAzGjuV2b0JnWx), overseeing strategic planning, production and distributing content.
 This platform introduced a fresh perspective to audience engagement, utilising a new format for increased connection.
 It was a well praised initiative internally and externally across the policing landscape.
 - Collaborated with clients to scope their projects, engaging with the immersive learning department to direct filming of training material within a state-of-the-art custody suite.
 This was to address the heightened demand for training, particularly [vulnerabilities in custody](https://www.policeconduct.gov.uk/learning-lessons-42-custody#article3).
 - Instrumental in the successful [launch of a company rebrand](https://www.youtube.com/watch?v=9fPBt3VGROs), creating dynamic motion graphics and video content.
-Showcased expertise in aligning visual elements with brand messaging for a cohesive and impactful brand image.
+Aligned video content with brand messaging for a cohesive and impactful image.
 The video was played across multiple policing centres, websites and social media.
-This effort was coordinated with the launch of a new website and aiming to bolster trust in policing during a challenging period.
+This effort was coordinated with the launch of a new website and aimed to bolster trust in policing during a challenging period.

 **The Bakery** (Jan 19 to Dec 19)
 _Digital Content Creator_

 - Established content production and implemented best practices in both the UK and Brazil locations, to support outreach for new clients and maintain partnerships with existing ones.
 - Demonstrated expertise in the end-to-end production process and effective use of digital platforms by leading the planning, recording, editing, and distribution of a [podcast](https://open.spotify.com/show/1BE5MDtSnhzx8W2DR3rTho) on mainstream platforms This served as a fresh platform to engage and share a new format of content.
 - Planned, developed, and maintained social channels and campaigns, optimising digital content for maximum impact and engagement by using analytics, demonstrating a data-driven approach.
-This attracted new clients and maintained engagement with existing ones.

 **Weston College** (Jan 18 to Nov 18)
 _Marketing Officer - Videographer / Photographer_

-- Demonstrated versatility in adapting content for various platforms by producing assets for both print and digital distribution, ranging from prospectuses and banners to websites, social media channels, and large event LED screens.
+- Produced assets for both print and digital distribution, ranging from prospectuses and banners to websites, social media channels, and large event LED screens.
 This widespread exposure, both locally and across the south-west UK, ensured up-to-date and widely viewed materials.
 - Implemented a management system to streamline access to assets, including graphics, photos, videos, and brand guidelines.
+Used a python script to optimise uploading content to database.
 This eased and simplified access to assets company wide.
 - Provided crucial support for [live events](https://www.youtube.com/watch?v=59tYPHEVr18) by leading operations in lighting, sound, and data.
 Created engaging video content for displays, enhancing the overall event experience through seamless technical execution.

 ## Skills